Featured Piano Score

 O sing ye, O sing ye, alleluia, alleluia, alleluia!

-All Creatures of our God and King was an obvious choice to include when I set out to arrange a creation-themed piano medley – and I thought the perfect match for it was another nature-based hymn: All Things Bright and Beautiful.
-Both hymns are innately joyous so I paired them together, added a bit of spice, and tacked a cute “bird tweet” on the end to create a medley that’s sure to add some cheerful notes of praise to worship services.
+All Creatures of our God and King was an obvious choice to include when I decided to arrange a creation-themed piano medley – and I thought the perfect match for it was another nature-based hymn: All Things Bright and Beautiful.
+Both hymns are joyous so I paired them together, added a bit of spice, and tacked a cute “bird tweet” on the end to create a medley that’s sure to add cheerful notes of praise to worship services.
 Enjoy! 🙂

 All creatures of our God and King,